decred/dcrdocs/docs/advanced/secure-setup.md

 ![Network diagram](/img/secure-setup.png)

-* A general laptop or desktop that will be running the node.
-Referred as (`Computer A`)
+* A laptop or desktop that will be running the dcrd node, referred to as `Computer A`.
-* A secure system that will be running our wallet for which we will be using a Raspberry Pi 4 device (It can be another laptop too).
+* A secure system that will be running the wallet, referred as `Wallet-B`.
+  This guide will use a Raspberry Pi 4, however it could also be a laptop or desktop.
-  Referred as (`Wallet-B`).
-This system should also be connected to an external monitor and keyboard.
-  It should also connect to the local network via ethernet.
+  This system should be connected to an external monitor and keyboard, and it should also connect to the local network via ethernet.
 * All details/commands that come within curly braces `{}` cannot be copy-pasted, you will need to remove the curly braces and edit them to suit your setup.

 ### Benefits of this Setup

-* The wallet `Wallet-B` is kept offline and turned off most of the time.
+* `Wallet-B` is kept offline and turned off most of the time.
-  This allows greatly reduces attack surface/opportunity.
+  This greatly reduces attack surface/opportunity.
-* An attacker would first have to compromise the dcrd on `Computer A` and find a way to jump into `Wallet-B` using the RPC to both compromise and exfiltrate data.
+* An attacker would have to compromise dcrd on `Computer A` first, and then find a way to jump into `Wallet-B` using the RPC to compromise and exfiltrate data.
   This is highly unlikely and difficult to pull off.
-* dcrd on `Computer A` can be used for other purposes in your local network (eg. other wallets, DEX, VSPD, etc), so you don't need to maintain multiple dcrd instances within your local network.
+* dcrd on `Computer A` can be used for other purposes in your local network (eg. other wallets, DEX, etc), so you don't need to maintain multiple dcrd instances within your local network.

 ### Setting up Computer A

-The best way to setup decred on your computer is to use [dcrinstall](../wallets/cli/cli-installation.md)
+The best way to setup Decred on your computer is to use [dcrinstall](../wallets/cli/cli-installation.md)

-**Note: If you setup dcrwallet in this system do not use the same seed and passwords for your Wallet-B**
+**Note: If you setup dcrwallet in this system, do not use the same seed and passwords for your Wallet-B.**

-Once this is done it is assumed that you have dcrd bins and the dcrd config files.
+Once this is done it is assumed that you have dcrd binaries and the dcrd config files.

 Note down the IP address of `Computer-A` on your local network.

-`ifconfig`

-eg:192.148.1.105

-You should start dcrd `Computer-A` and let it sync to tip.
+The IP can be found using `ifconfig`.

-You should also ensure it exposes RPC to the local network.
+Start dcrd on `Computer-A`, ensuring it exposes RPC to the local network.

-`dcrd --rpclisten=localip`

-eg: `dcrd --rpclisten=192.148.1.105`
+`dcrd --rpclisten={LOCALIPOFCOMPUTERA}`

+Let dcrd fully sync to the latest block.

-We should now start setting up a folder that will be copied over to Wallet-B
+We should now start setting up a folder that will be copied over to Wallet-B.

 `mkdir ~/copytob`